dmbarbour/wikilon/docs/AwelonLang.md

 However, static linking is not constrained to trivial redirects.
 Statically computing link structure can further inline definitions, flatten redirect chains.
 Computing a static-link object provides an excellent opportunity to perform transparent optimizations.

+A runtime might provide `(link)` to evaluate further to a static link object.

 ## Optimization

 There are many semantically valid rewrites that Awelon's basic evaluator does not perform.
 For example: